openlibhums/memory-alpha/content/pages/support/guides/workflow-editor-typesetting.md

 You can now review the typesetting task and select one of the following three options:

 - **Request corrections**
   If you notice a problem with the typeset files straight away, you can request corrections to the typesetter.
-See Requesting corrections <!-- missing hyperlink -->.
+See [Requesting corrections](#requesting-corrections).
 - **Proofing required**
   Accept the typeset files and record the decision to send the files for proofing.
 - **Accept**